fbpx Skip to Content

 • Distilled water has nothing the plant can use.

-If you using fertilizer, they do best with a liquid fertilizer applied every other watering or monthly during the growing season.
-Be careful not to overdo it though as too much fertilizer can cause the leaves of Calathea plants to turn yellow.
+If you use fertilizer, they do best with a liquid fertilizer applied every other watering or monthly during the growing season.
+Be careful not to overdo it, though, as too much fertilizer can cause the leaves of Calathea plants to turn yellow.

 Of all the usual indoor plant pests, spider mites are the most likely to infest Calathea plants.

-The problem is they are only about 1mm in size and they live in colonies.
-By the time you see them, you’ll have an infestation on your hands.
+The problem is they are only about 1mm in size, and they live in colonies.
+When you see them, you’ll have an infestation on your hands.

-The yellowing on the leaves of Calathea is a result of mites sucking the sap out of the leaves.
+The yellowing on the leaves of Calathea results from mites sucking the sap out of the leaves.
 It’s the equivalent of drought because the insects steal the nutrients the plant needs to survive.

-There a number of ways to kill spider mites, however, it needs to be done with care to avoid damaging the leaves.
-If you’re something strong like rubbing alcohol, it’s safer to dilute it.
+There are several ways to kill spider mites.
+However, it needs to be done with care to avoid damaging the leaves.
+If you’re something strong, like rubbing alcohol, it’s safer to dilute it.

 Yellow Leaves on Calathea Plants FAQs